 How Bitcoin stands out from other Cryptocurrencies

-- Anonymous Creator(s): Unlike bitcoin, other types of digital currency like ethereum, ripple and bitcoin cash can be traced to their creators.
-In the Bitcoin’s case the creator(s), Satoshi Nakamoto, has maintained complete anonymity before and after his “disappearance” in 2009.
+Unlike Bitcoin, other types of digital currencies including; Ethereum, XRP, Bitcoin Cash and Litecoin can be traced to their creators.
+In Bitcoin’s case the creator(s), Satoshi Nakamoto, has maintained complete anonymity before and after his “disappearance” in 2009.
 While there are dozens of opinions against his anonymity, critics and analysts alike have alluded the huge success of bitcoin to the anonymity of its creator.
 The fact that it can’t be traced to one single person or group of people is a major distinguishing factor.

-- Becoming a widespread payment option: Initially, bitcoin was used for illegal transactions online which came to light in the Silk road saga.
+Initially, Bitcoin was used for illegal transactions online which came to light in the Silk road saga.
 The silk road was an online black market, famous for selling illegal drugs.
-Hundreds of illegal transactions were made daily under the anonymity bitcoin transactions offer.
+Hundreds of illegal transactions were made daily under the anonymity bitcoin transactions offered.
 Today, Bitcoin is fast becoming a payment option for more merchants and is shedding its initial negative perception.

-- More Use Cases: Bitcoin’s utility continues to climb.
-Ethereum also has a lot of ground-breaking potential, but bitcoin has expressed some of its own utility in practical terms.
-Which is why it has drawn a lot of attention and why its value continues to rise in the market
+Bitcoin’s utility continues to climb.
+Ethereum also has a lot of ground-breaking potentials, but bitcoin has expressed some of its own utility in practical terms.
+This is why it has drawn a lot of attention and why its value continues to rise in the market.